Raymond Hide

-Life
+Education

 Hide was educated at Percy Jackson Grammar School, near Doncaster, South Yorkshire and the University of Manchester, where he obtained a first-class degree in physics in 1950.
-He then went to Gonville and Caius College, Cambridge and was awarded a doctorate in 1953.
+He then went to Gonville and Caius College, Cambridge and studied for a PhD in the Geophysics Department, he was awarded a doctorate in 1953.

+Career

 After research at the University of Chicago, he was a senior research fellow at the Atomic Energy Research Establishment at Harwell, Oxfordshire from 1954 to 1957.
 He was a lecturer in physics at King's College, Newcastle from 1957 to 1961, before becoming professor of geophysics and physics at the Massachusetts Institute of Technology (1961 to 1967).
 He was then head of the Geophysical Fluid Dynamics Lab at the Met Office (1967 to 1990).
 He won the Chree medal and prize in 1975.
 He was appointed a fellow of Jesus College, Oxford in 1983, holding his fellowship until 1996; he was then appointed an honorary fellow in 1997.
 Between 1984 and 1990, he was the professor of astronomy at Gresham College, based central London.
 He was director of the Robert Hooke Institute and a visiting professor in the Department of Physics at the University of Oxford from 1990 to 1992.

 His research covered geophysics (geomagnetism, meteorology, geodesy, oceanography), planetary physics, geophysical fluid mechanics, including magnetohydrodynamics (MHD), and nonlinear systems.
 His work on the hydrodynamics and MHD of spinning fluids defined flow phenomena in atmospheres and oceans and the interiors of planetary bodies.